 When considering return-to-work programs, an employer should stay away from implementing blanket policies under which no light duty is permitted or offered or light duty is only offered for workplace injuries.
 Such policies may violate an employer's duty under the ADA to engage in an interactive dialogue with an employee about whether light duty would be a reasonable accommodation under the particular facts and circumstances.
 In addition, employers need to keep in mind that light duty or another workplace modification will not always be reasonable under the ADA.

-Trends: Employers should be careful about having policies that require that employees be 100% fit to return to work.
-These 100% healed policies can be seen as a violation of the ADA's protections and may also have an unequal (negative) impact on qualified individuals with a disability.
+Trends: Employers should be careful about having policies that require that employees be 100 percent fit to return to work.
+These 100 percent healed policies may be seen as a violation of the ADA's protections and may have an unequal (negative) impact on qualified individuals with a disability.

 Author: Melissa S. Burdorf, JD, Legal Editor

 Workers' compensation provides benefits to employees who are unable to work due to an injury or disease that arises out of and in the course of employment.
 This section explains how workers' compensation generally works and how employers can reduce workers' compensation claims and costs.

 A recent settlement with national employer Interstate Distributor is proof that the EEOC will go after an employer if their policies and practices fail to provide equal opportunities in the workplace.

 HR guidance on returning an employee to work after a work-related injury or illness or a long-term disability.